WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week03/lecture03p2.md

 </div>

 notes:
 The differnet colormaps pick out changes at different scales.
-The colormap with more hues heighlights the finer details of this simulation, while the colormap with only 2 hues shows off the larger scale structure.
+The colormap with more hues highlights the finer details of this simulation, while the colormap with only 2 hues shows off the larger scale structure.

 ---